Be a Peacemaker in a Conflict-Filled World

 It’s also important to keep in mind that even if you do all of the above, you may not always get the answer you want.
 Practicing non-violence depends heavily on personal responsibility, taking ownership of your own feelings and letting others own theirs without judgement or hostility.
 Finally, take some time to encourage others to do something peaceful on International Day of Non-Violence.
 Meditate, pray, volunteer, or read or watch something that promotes a message of peace.
 Creating and maintaining peace in your household is a start, where everyone can do their part in promoting peace.

 Are you concerned about relationship issues with your child or between family members?
-The Youth Crisis Center’s Outpatient Behavioral Health program provides comprehensive mental health and psychiatric care to children as young as 3 years and their families.
+The Youth Crisis Center’s Outpatient Behavioral Health program provides comprehensive mental health and psychiatric care to children as young as 3, as well as their families.
 Parents may receive individual and family counseling services regardless if their child is a YCC client.
 Click to learn more about 5 Ways to Improve Your Interpersonal Relationships.